Reducing Predictive Feature Suppression in Resource-Constrained Contrastive Image-Caption Retrieval: Results

-In Table~\ref{tab:recall} we compare~\ac{LTD} with the baseline \ac{ICR} method, which is optimized by using the contrastive loss $\LossCon$ defined in Eq.~\ref{eq:info_nce}.
-Based on Table~\ref{tab:recall}, row 1.1, 1.4, 2.1.1, 2.4.1, and 2.4.2, 2.4.2, we observe that \ac{LTD} optimized as a dual loss ($\LossDua$) with $\beta=1$ does not convincingly (or only with a small margin) outperform the baseline \ac{ICR} method, which is optimized solely in a contrastive manner, in terms of recall@$k$ and r-precision for both datasets and both tasks.
+In Table~\ref{tab:recall} we compare the contrastive \ac{ICR} baseline, which is optimized by using the contrastive loss $\LossCon$ defined in Eq.~\ref{eq:info_nce}, with the baseline combined with \ac{LTD}.
+Based on Table~\ref{tab:recall}, row 1.1, 1.4, 2.1.1, 2.4.1, and 2.4.2, 2.4.2, we observe that \ac{LTD} optimized as a dual loss ($\LossDua$) with $\beta=1$ does not convincingly (or only with a small margin) outperform the baseline \ac{ICR} method, which is optimized solely in a contrastive manner, in terms of recall@$k$, nDCCG, and r-precision for both datasets and both \ac{i2t} and \ac{t2i}.

-In contrast, when we implement \ac{LTD} as an optimization constraint, by using $\LossLag$ with $\eta=0.2$ (see Section \ref{sec5:constraint} for a motivation for the value of $\eta$), row 1.5, 2.1.5, and 2.2.5, we observe that \ac{LTD} consistently outperforms the baseline \ac{ICR} methods on both \ac{F30k} and \ac{COCO} for both tasks (\ac{i2t} and \ac{t2i}) with a large margin.
-Constraint-based \ac{LTD} results in the highest relative improvement for \ac{F30k}, which suggests that smaller datasets benefit more from constraint-based \ac{LTD}.
-Moreover, an increase in recall also comes with an increase in the r-precision scores.
-Hence, features learned by constrained \ac{LTD} optimization generalize better to the evaluation task, which is an indication of the reduction of shortcut features.
+In contrast, when we implement \ac{LTD} as an optimization constraint, by using $\LossLag$, row 1.5, 2.1.5, and 2.2.5, we observe that \ac{LTD} consistently outperforms the baseline \ac{ICR} methods on both \ac{F30k} and \ac{COCO} for both tasks (\ac{i2t} and \ac{t2i}) with a large margin.
+An increase in recall also comes with an increase in the r-precision scores and nDCG scores.
+Hence, features learned by constraint-based \ac{LTD} perform better on the evaluation task, which is an indication of the reduction of predictive feature suppression.